 Rate capping of individual premium changes at renewal, as addressed herein, should not be confused with capping actuarial selections within a rating plan.

 The OPC finds acceptable an insurer judgmentally selecting internal rating plan relativities, e.g., tempered class or territory relativities, to limit the impact a proposed rate change would have on individual classes of business.

 Capping individual premium changes at renewal ("Rate Capping"): The following capping rules set forth the OPC's guidance for the insurance industry.
-Please note that the Commissioner may exempt an insurer from having to comply with the rate capping guidelines provided below if: 1.) an insurer submits a written request for exemption to the Commissioner explaining how the rate capping guidance will result in undue hardship, impairment or insolvency and 2.) the Commissioner determines that the requesting insurer's exemption from the guidelines has merit.
+Please note that the commissioner may exempt an insurer from having to comply with the rate capping guidelines provided below if: 1.) an insurer submits a written request for exemption to the commissioner explaining how the rate capping guidance will result in undue hardship, impairment or insolvency and 2.) the commissioner determines that the requesting insurer's exemption from the guidelines has merit.

 - a.
 There shall be no capping of premium changes caused by changes in coverage exposure, classification, or other policyholder characteristics. - b.
 Rate capping on the up-side shall not limit individual policyholder premium increases to less than ten percent (+10%). - c.
 There shall be no rate capping on the downside, i.e., if a policyholder is projected to receive a reduction in premium due to the implementation of a rate change, then that policyholder should receive the full reduction at the implementation of that rate change. - d.
 The insurer shall place a rule in its rate manual detailing the application of rate capping.
 This rule shall be clearly worded and shall specify: - i.
 The up-side cap; - ii.
 That there is no down-side cap; - iii.
 The formula for the rate capping calculation; - iv.
-The duration of the rate capping procedure, e.g., start date and end date; (e.g., 6 annual renewals or 36-month renewal cycle) - v.
+The duration of the rate capping procedure, e.g., start date and end date; (e.g., 6 semi annual renewals or 3 annual renewals) - v.
 Explain how future rate changes will interact with the current rate change under the rate capping rule; and - vi.
 Other relevant information. - e.
 All standard filing transmittal forms shall show the overall percentage and dollar rate impacts on an uncapped basis.
-This applies to any and all predetermined state-mandated forms required to be completed by the insurer and transmitted with the filing, (e.g., Rate/Rule Filing Schedule, SERFF Rate Information tab and Louisiana Exhibits C, C-WC, H, I, and J). - f.
-The insurer shall disclose to OPC the impact of the proposed capped rate changes over future renewal periods until the capping process ends.
-The disclosure shall include projections of premiums, percentage changes, dollar changes, and number of policies impacted for each future renewal period.
-To perform this exercise, the insurer shall make the standard assumption that its current book of business is fully retained and renewed into the future, until the capping process ends.
+This applies to any and all predetermined state-mandated forms required to be completed by the insurer and transmitted with the filing, (e.g., Rate/Rule Filing Schedule, SERFF Rate Information tab and Louisiana Exhibits C, C-WC, H, I, and J).